 (3) The board shall waive payment of the monthly parole programming fee in whole or in part if after a hearing a determination is made that such payment would constitute an undue hardship on the parolee due to limited income, employment or school status, or physical or mental handicap.
 Such waiver shall be in effect only during the period of time that the parolee is unable to pay his or her monthly parole programming fee.

-31 (4) When monthly parole programming fees are waived, in whole or in part, the parole officer, pursuant to rules and regulations adopted by 1 2 the board, may contract with the parolee to perform approved community service at the rate of five dollars per hour in lieu of payment of 3 4 monthly parole programming fees.
-A parolee may be required to pay a 5 participation fee in order to take advantage of community service programs.
-A parolee may not accumulate more than three months' advance 6 7 credit for community service.
+(4) When monthly parole programming fees are waived, in whole or in part, the parole officer, pursuant to rules and regulations adopted by the board, may contract with the parolee to perform approved community service at the rate of five dollars per hour in lieu of payment of monthly parole programming fees.
+A parolee may be required to pay a participation fee in order to take advantage of community service programs.
+A parolee may not accumulate more than three months' advance credit for community service.
 The use of community service alternatives does not preclude the imposition of other intermediate measures.
-8
+(5) The division Office of Parole Administration with the approval of the Parole of parole shall implement sanctions if a paroleo dofaults in the payment financially unable to make the payment.
+(6) If the board determines that the default in payment described in subsection (5) of this section was not attributable to a deliberate refusal to obey the order of the board or to failure on the parolee's part to make a good faith effort to obtain the funds required for payment, the board may allow the parolee additional time for payment, reduce the amount of each installment, or revoke the fees or the unpaid portion in whole or in part.

-9 (5) The division Office of Parole Administration with the approval 10 of the Board of Parole shall implement sanctions if a parolee defaults in 11 the payment of monthly parole programming fees or any installment thereof 12 as established by subsection (2) of this section, except that parole 13 shall not be revoked nor shall the parolee be imprisoned for such 14 nonpayment if the parolee is financially unable to make the payment.
+Board of Parole shall implement sanctions if a parolee defaults in the payment of monthly parole programming fees or any installment thereof as established by subsection (2) of this section, except that parole shall not be revoked nor shall the parolee be imprisoned for such nonpayment if the parolee is